 What Is Online Therapy?

-1) Have few qualified counselors or coaches in their area
+- Have few qualified counselors in their area

-3) Prefer to connect with a provider from the comfort of their home (or office)
+- Prefer to connect with a provider from a comfortable place of their choosing

 If you’re seeking help from an online psychologist or online counselor, we hope our services are the right fit for you.
 That said, if you’re seeking a more traditional in-person therapy experience, Thriveworks offers that too.

 What Mental Health Issues Can Be Addressed in Online Therapy?

 There is a range of mental health issues that can be addressed in online counseling with licensed professionals.
 Some of the most common problems that can be resolved in online counseling include:

 1) Relationship Issues

 Many couples seek relationship help in online counseling.
 Licensed marriage and family therapists help these individuals work through common relationship challenges like intimacy issues, poor communication, and lack of trust.
 They might pull from the Gottman Method, which is a form of couples-based therapy and psycho-education based on the Sound Relationship House Theory.